gradzikb/vim-abaqus/README.md

 You are wondering how does work with the plugin look like?
 [Here](http://youtu.be/cQ0ItTGFwLs) you can see the plugin in action.

+##Documentation

+List of all plugin functions and detail information about them you will find in the plugin documentation.

+`:help abaqus`

 ##Installation

 [Pathogen](https://github.com/tpope/vim-pathogen)